MehulSethi23/PortFolio/content/experience.md

     duration: "Mar 2022 - PRESENT"
     link: "https://www.iffco.in/en/corporate"
     description:
-      - "Developing IFFCO Portal, Portal for customer to see the Historic Data of Sales and Prices of certain Products."
+      - "Developing IFFCO SEVA Portal, web application for customers to see the Historic Data of sales and prices of certain products of their interests."

   - name: "Web Developer Intern at Spacenos"
     type: "Internship"